 The Katana DEX, one of the 50 largest DEXes by trading volume, has consistently reached $100M+ in daily trading volume.
 And an averages over $2M/day despite exclusively serving Axie Infinity players.

 The vast majority of DEXes in use today either run on a single chain or have independent versions of the DApp that are accessible on other chains but do not support cross-chain trading.

 But the first wave of cross-chain DEXes are now operational because to developments in cross-chain technology like bridges and atomic swaps.
 The likes of Atlas DEX, Swappery, SushiXSwap, THORswap, and a few others fall under this category.

-In order to execute cross-chain swaps, the majority of these platforms currently use a combination of bridges and decentralised liquidity pools.
+In order to execute cross-chain swaps, the majority of these Cryptocurrency Trading Platform In India currently use a combination of bridges and decentralised liquidity pools.
 Other systems collect liquidity from DEXes on various blockchains and use bridges once more to transfer tokens between chains.

 Cosmos, an ecosystem of interconnected blockchains, offers a range of cross-chain DEXes, including Osmosis and Crescent.
 However, they are restricted to the Cosmos ecosystem and cannot connect assets from SDK blockchains that are not compatible with Cosmos.

 There are now a few atomic swap DEXes, such Atomex, but none have attained broad usage.